 Thais don’t shake hands, they don’t hug, and even holding hands is typically not done, although this is slowly changing nowadays among the young generation.

 The one exception to touching taboos – Thai Massage

 However, helping each other with Thai Massage is widely accepted in Thai society.
 Since then I have often seen examples of that.

 Sometimes one employee in a shop or in a market will massage a colleague.
 Massage therapists often work on each other.
 Friends or family members massage someone who has pain somewhere.
 This is quite normal in Thailand.

 However, it is not normal that a Thai person will spontaneously start massaging a total stranger who is from another country and not capable of communicating at all.

 What I experienced was a spontaneous act of kindness and desire to help a fellow human being.

-The author, Shama Kern, has been living in Thailand for two decades.
-He is happily married to a Thai woman.
-Both of them founded Thai Healing Massage Academy, an online training institute for Thai Massage education worldwide.
+The author, Shama Kern, has been living in Thailand for two decades and is married to a Thai woman.
+Both of them founded Thai Healing Massage Academy, an online training institute for worldwide Thai Massage education.